MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/30-see-operation-requests-details/readme.md

 <div style="padding-left: 10px; margin-bottom: 20px; font-size: 15px;">

 The use case is considered ready when all dependencies and resources required for its implementation are identified.
-This includes the API functionalities necessary for the operation´s request.
+This includes the API functionalities necessary for the operation requisitions search.

 </div>